 Adelaide of Saxe-Meiningen had several children with the Duke of Clarence, but only Elizabeth survived longer than a few hours.
 They had another daughter, who died just after being baptised, four stillborn children (including a set of twins) and Elizabeth.

 Adelaide’s pregnancy with Elizabeth also didn’t go as planned.
 Apparently, Elizabeth was born six weeks early at St James’s Palace on 10 December 1820.
-Probably fearing she too would die, Elizabeth was christened the day of her birth.
-She died quite suddenly 12 weeks later on 4 March 1821 of an ‘intro-susception of the bowels’, most likely gastrointestinal junction.
+Probably fearing she too would die, Elizabeth was christened on the day of her birth.
+Unfortunately, she died quite suddenly 12 weeks later, on 4 March 1821, of an ‘intro-susception of the bowels’, most likely gastrointestinal junction.
 She was buried on 10 March 1821 in St George’s Chapel at Windsor Castle.